-Place the glycerin soap blocks in the double broiler.
-Melt the double boiler's glycerin soap blocks until the temperature on the candy thermometer reaches 150 degrees.
-Add the desired amount of essential oils and food coloring.
+Place the glycerin soap blocks in the double boiler.
+Melt the double boiler's glycerin soap blocks until the temperature on the candy thermometer reaches 150°F. Add the desired amount of essential oils and food coloring.
 Stir until thoroughly combined.
-Pour 1/2 way into a mold, and let set.
+Then, pour half-way into a mold, and let set.
 Spray with rubbing alcohol.
-Repeat for the second layer, melt and pour.
-When the soap has cooled, pop it out of the shell—slice one-inch blocks.
+Repeat for the second layer; melt and pour.
+Once the soap has cooled, pop it out of the shell and slice one-inch blocks.
 Then, add any finishing touches or packaging.

-Place the glycerin soap blocks in the double broiler.
-Melt the double boiler's glycerin soap blocks until the temperature on the candy thermometer reaches 150 degrees.
-Next, add Essential Oils and food coloring.
+Place the glycerin soap blocks in the double boiler.
+Melt the double boiler's glycerin soap blocks until the temperature on the candy thermometer reaches 150°F. Next, add Essential Oils and food coloring.
 Stir until completely dissolved.
 Pour 1/3 of the way into a mold, and let set.
 Spray with rubbing alcohol so that the layers adhere to each other.
 Wait 15 minutes to pour the next layer.
-Melt the glycerin soap block for the 2nd layer, heat to 150 degrees, then add any additional essential oils and food coloring.
+Melt the glycerin soap block for the 2nd layer, heat to 150°F, then add any additional essential oils and food coloring.

 Soap Making Supplies

-A double broiler - is used to melt the waxes, butter, and oils used in soap making.
+- Double Boiler - melts the waxes, butter, and oils used in soap making.
 It is also used in lotion making.
 The purpose of a double boiler is to gently and evenly heat ingredients.
-You can use a saucepan directly on the stovetop, but you risk scorching your mixture.
+You can use a saucepan directly on the stovetop but risk scorching your mixture.

-- Droppers - are excellent for measuring small amounts of liquid ingredients by the drop.
+- Droppers - excellent for measuring small amounts of liquid ingredients by the drop.

-- Pyrex - measuring cups with spouts that already have the measurements etched on the Glass.
+- Pyrex - measuring cups with spouts that already have the measurements etched on the glass.
 Pyrex makes pouring liquid measurements a snap.
-Glass is so easy to clean and sanitize.
+Glass is easy to clean and sanitize.
 These are worth the small investment.

 You'll love the convenience of a hand sanitizer.
 Small bottles of hand sanitizer are super simple and easy to make.
 In less than 10 minutes, you can make a whole batch to keep your kids and family safe from germs.
-In today's world, we need extra protection against viruses.
+In today's world, it's good to have extra protection against viruses.

 The natural hand sanitizer is a light misting spray.
 It is vegan, gluten-free, paraben-free, and doesn't contain phthalates.
-You will need to use at least 70% alcohol—yield: 4 1-ounce bottles for any sanitizing mist.
+You must use at least 70% alcohol—yield: 4 1-ounce bottles for any sanitizing mist.